stonepros/stone/doc/rbd/iscsi-target-cli.rst

       ::

           [config]
-          # Name of the Ceph storage cluster.
-A suitable Ceph configuration file allowing
+          # Name of the Stone storage cluster.
+A suitable Stone configuration file allowing
-          # access to the Ceph storage cluster from the gateway node is required, if not
+          # access to the Stone storage cluster from the gateway node is required, if not
           # colocated on an OSD node.
           cluster_name = ceph